ELECTRICAL SCIENCE I - 2023/4

 Part B - Fields and Charges

 Magnetostatics: Permanent magnets (fields, attraction/repulsion etc) and dc currents (wires, solenoids etc).
 Magnetic field strength (solenoids, wires, right hand rule, perpendicular components, vector multiplications etc).
 Bio-Savart Law, Ampere's Law.
 The ampere (definition using two parallel wires).
 Coil meters and dc motors.
 Charged particles in magnetic fields.
 Hall effect.
 Applications of magnetic field phenomena.
+Introduction to electromagnetic induction.

 |Assessment type||Unit of assessment||Weighting|